Shire of Belfast

 The Shire of Belfast was a local government area about 290 km west-southwest of Melbourne, the state capital of Victoria, Australia.
 The shire covered an area of 5190 km2, and existed from 1853 until 1994.

 History

 Belfast was first incorporated as a road district on 29 June 1853, and became a shire on 8 December 1863.

+The shire contained no sizeable towns; the municipal office was in Port Fairy, next door to the Borough of Port Fairy's offices.
+In 1992 the shire employed 13 full-time equivalent staff, one of the smallest municipal workforces in Victoria.

 On 23 September 1994, the Shire of Belfast was abolished, and along with the Borough of Port Fairy, the Shires of Minhamite and Mortlake, and parts of the Shires of Dundas, Mount Rouse, Warrnambool and the Tower Hill State Game Reserve, was merged into the newly created Shire of Moyne.

 Wards

 The Shire of Belfast was divided into three ridings, each of which elected three councillors: